-Education is necessary for the development of a child's personality and identity as well as his/her physical and intellectual capabilities.
+Education is necessary for the development of a child's personality and identity as well as his physical and intellectual capabilities.
 It contributes immensely to the flourishing of the child's individuality through the enhancement of social and professional integration.
 Its ultimate objective is the improvement of the quality of life.
-It also offers the child the opportunity to escape from poverty and strong injurious cultures that are damaging to his/her health and that of others.
+It also offers the child the opportunity to escape from poverty and strong injurious cultures that are damaging to his health and that of others.
 It is thus an essential tool for personal and societal development.

 Nigeria is bound by many international and domestic legal instruments on child's education rights.
 They assure that education is a human right which ought to be accessible to everyone without any discrimination.
-Article XXVI of the UDHR declares that "Everyone has the right to education".
-Similarly, Article XVII of the African Charter of Human and People's Rights also states that "Every individual shall have the right to education".
+Article XXVI of the UDHR declares that "everyone has the right to education".
+Similarly, Article XVII of the African Charter of Human and People's Rights also states that "every individual shall have the right to education".
 The CRC enjoins state parties to recognize the right of the child to education and to "take measures to encourage regular attendance at school and the reduction of drop-out rates".
-As one of its fundamental objectives and directive principles of state policy, Section 18 of the 1999 Constitution states that government shall direct its policy towards ensuring that there are equal and adequate educational opportunities at all levels.
-In buttressing the education rights of the child, Section 15 of the CRA 2003 stipulates that every child has the right to free, compulsory, and universal basic education.
+As one of its Fundamental Objectives and directive principles of state policy, section 18 of the 1999 Constitution states that, government shall direct its policy towards ensuring that there are equal and adequate educational opportunities at all levels.
+In buttressing the education rights of the child, section 15 of the CRA (2003) stipulates that every child has the right to free, compulsory and universal basic education and it shall be the duty of the Government in Nigeria to provide such education.
+In addition, every parent or guardian must ensure that, his child or ward attends and completes both primary and junior secondary education.
 Thus, it is the responsibility of government and the duty of parents to guarantee each child's right to education.
-Thus, it is that in countries where cultural and religious beliefs prevent equal access to education for boys and girls, there are hindrances to the actualization of education rights.
+The point is that in countries where cultural and religious beliefs prevent equal access to education for boys and girls, there are hindrances to the actualization of education rights.
 The prevalence of child marriage especially in the northern part of Nigeria is a gross violation of the education rights of the girl child.
-Statistics have shown that the young bride usually quit school and contribute largely to the global illiteracy rate (Population Council, 2004).
+Statistics have shown that the young bride usually quit school and contribute largely to the global illiteracy rate.28